 Compared to their print counterparts, the web versions of many magazines give readers a decidedly poor reading experience.
 Most websites follow a lackluster design model.
 Will digital publications ever be able to compete with the reading experience that printed ones have bought readers to expect?

 Web designers have it rough.
 Translating ideas from designs to fully-coded websites is a process fraught with challenge and, due to factors often outside of their control, most find themselves in a perpetual state of compromise.
-Fortunately – for writers, readers, and everyone in between – the gap between what we can imagine and what we can create is closing, pointing the way to a more beautiful, readable web.
+Fortunately – for writers, readers, and everyone in between – the gap between what we can imagine and what we can create is closing, pointing the way to a more beautiful, readable freso web design.

 The Standard Content Design Model